July 24-August 4, 2017

 Vermont is home to over 50 award-winning craft breweries.
-The Northeast Kingdom is the birthplace of what many consider to be one of the best breweries in the world: Hill Farmstead Brewery.
-Through this unique, two-week intensive course, students will learn the art and science of brewing from an acclaimed Brewmaster and get insider access to some of the most exciting craft breweries in the country.
-In afternoon class sessions at Sterling, fundamental microbiological concepts, critical safety and legal considerations, and key brewery-focused business development and marketing lessons will be taught.
+The Northeast Kingdom is the birthplace of what many consider to be among the best breweries in the world: Hill Farmstead Brewery.
+In this unique small-batch brewing, two-week intensive course, students will learn the art and science of brewing from acclaimed brewmasters and get insider access to some of the most exciting craft breweries in the country.

 Jan Paul is the Brewmaster at Svaneke Bryghus, one of the first micro-breweries in Denmark.
-On the remote, ruggedly beautiful island of Bornholm, Jan exclusively produces prize-winning, unfiltered beer under the name of Bornholmer Bryg (Bornholm Brew), using a bottom fermenting yeast strain that has been going strong since January 2012 and recently reached its 165th generation.
+On the remote, ruggedly beautiful island of Bornholm, Jan exclusively produces prize-winning, unfiltered beer under the name of Bornholmer Bryg (Bornholm Brew), using a bottom-fermenting yeast strain that has been going strong since January 2012 and recently reached its 200th generation.
 In line with traditional practice, Jan brews four seasonal beers each year, capturing the essence of each season.
-By eschewing the filtering process, Jan creates character beers that maintain all of their flavor and aromatic nuances born from exceptional raw ingredients, pristine water, and the magic of fermentation.
+By eschewing the filtering process, Jan creates character-rich beers that maintain all of their flavor and aromatic nuances born from exceptional raw ingredients, pristine water, and the mystery of fermentation.
 Core values of honesty and authenticity, an uncompromising emphasis on quality, and a strong environmental ethic ground Jan’s work.
-He brews in a facility that uses some of the most advanced environmentally and energy efficient technologies; his beers are free of additives, stabilizers or any other unnatural products.
+He brews in a facility that uses some of the most advanced environmentally and energy-efficient technologies; his beers are free of additives, stabilizers, or any other unnatural products.
 At the same time, his irrepressibly creative spirit also inspires him to experiment with unexpected ingredient additions like bladder-wrack and liquorice, and push the boundaries of what is traditionally considered beer.
-In May 2015, after 6 months of intensive research and development with a special yeast strain and fermentation process, Jan launched an innovative beverage called Greenlight, Denmark’s first organic and alcohol free beer.
+In May 2015, after six months of intensive research and development with a special yeast strain and fermentation process, Jan launched an innovative beverage called Greenlight, Denmark’s first organic and alcohol-free beer.
 Greenlight provided stiff competition to the “regular” beers at the Copenhagen Beer Festival, where it was considered by many to be the best beer, even without alcohol.
 Jan is currently perfecting a beer/cider hybrid with a secondary malolactic fermentation.
 Jan is the youngest recipient of the Danish Brewers Association Anniversary Scholarship, which is awarded to recognize and nurture especially innovative and brewing.
 In addition to being an acclaimed brewer, Jan is also an experienced educator who has taught at the Scandinavian School of Brewing since 2006.
 Jan holds a degree in Brewing Engineering at the Technical University of Munich (Weihenstephan).

-Shaun Hill is the Brewmaster and owner of Hill Farmstead Brewery in Greensboro, Vermont.
-Deeply connected to lineage, place, and tradition, Shaun’s renowned brewery is built upon land that has been inhabited by his family since the early 1800s and his ales are named after his ancestors.
+For the one day master class, we will be joined by special guest Shaun Hill.
+Hill is the Brewmaster and owner of Hill Farmstead Brewery in Greensboro, Vermont.
+Deeply connected to lineage, place, and tradition, Shaun’s renowned brewery is built upon land that has been inhabited by his family since the early 1800s, and his ales are named after his ancestors.
 Shaun laid the foundation for a career as a brewer before he was old enough to drink by researching yeast, aeration, and fermentation for a high school science fair project and starting a college brewing club.
 He professionalized his hobby as the main brewer at The Shed Restaurant and Brewery in Stowe, Vermont and honed his craft by brewing Fanø Bryghus and Nørrebro Bryghus in Denmark.
 Hill Farmstead Brewery opened in 2010.
 Just three years later, it was named Best Brewery in the World by RateBeer.
-Shaun more than 100 beers in his repertoire and Hill Farmstead has a passionately devoted customer base.
+Shaun has more than 100 beers in his repertoire and Hill Farmstead has a passionately devoted customer base.
 His style of brewing is influenced as much by deep respect for process and science, reverence for the mysteries of fermentation, and contemplative study of philosophy.
 He aims to create elegant and succinct beers that sing but are not aggressive or harsh on your palate.
-To maintain these delicate qualities, Hill Farmstead prioritizes freshness and sells only from the retail space at the brewery and to about 20 bars and restaurants in Vermont.
 In line with Shaun’s goals of stewarding a working landscape and supporting his own community, Hill Farmstead Brewery rejects the push to significantly scale up and keeps production below 200,000 gallons a year.